-- 4.4.13 Housing estate renewal is, however, a complex and difficult thing to achieve without destroying the very communities it is intending to assist.
-North Kensington has a very strong sense of community, both as a whole, and within individual areas.
-Maintaining that sense of community and making sure people are able to influence plans as more concrete proposals emerge, is essential in making any regeneration of North Kensington a success.
+North Kensington a success.
 That is not to say that estate renewal is a phenomenon that will only take place in the north of the Borough.
 The Council owns housing estates across the Borough, which may or may not be subject to renewal in due course.
-However, in North Kensington, estate renewal is seen as part of a wider package of regeneration measures to impact upon the area as a whole. - 4.4.14 The Council has an ambitious secondary school building programme.
-The first two, Chelsea Academy and Holland Park are now open, is under construction in the south of the Borough in the Lots Road area.
-The second has planning permission at Holland Park School.
+However, in North Kensington, estate renewal is seen as part of a wider package of regeneration measures to impact upon the area as a whole.

+- 4.4.14 The Council has an ambitious secondary school building programme.
+The first two, Chelsea Academy and Holland Park are now open.
 The third is planned for the north of the Borough.
 The Kensington Sports Centre site is allocated for a new academy, along with a leisure centre, and planning permission was granted in 2012, with the school opening in 2014. - 4.4.15 Existing secondary education in North Kensington serves the Catholic community.
 This new academy will mean that those pupils who currently have to travel out of the Borough to school will be able to go to school locally.
 This has a significant impact on educational achievement.
-Pupils who travel out of Borough have a noticeably lower GCSE score.
-A bid for central government funding for the school is planned to be made in 2009/2010. - 4.4.16 The Primary Care Trust is in the process of renewing St Charles Hospital to provide improved health facilities, including improving the dental service7.
+Pupils who travel out of Borough have a noticeably lower GCSE score. - 4.4.16 The Primary Care Trust is in the process of renewing St Charles Hospital to provide improved health facilities, including improving the dental service5.
 The Primary Care Trust have identified the existing provision in the Golborne/Trellick area as substandard, and the infrastructure plan has highlighted this as a priority area for action. - 4.4.17 The Council has also initiated a worklessness programme to tackle the long standing low levels of economic activity. - 4.4.18 Portobello Road market is home to one of London's most iconic markets.
 It provides for a rich mix of antique, clothing and fresh produce stalls.
 Golborne Road Market provides a more traditional local function by nature of its stalls but still has a London-wide appeal. - 4.4.19 As can be seen, the range of active programmes goes well beyond that of traditional land-use planning, to provide an integrated programme of activities affecting the spatial area of North Kensington.